Forensic deepfake audio detection using segmental speech features: Cllr statistics for each feature

 In this section, we present the Cllr statistics for each feature.
 Since a person’s voice can change over time due to factors such as aging or health, we compared S1 vs. S2 samples (speech from the same speaker recorded in different sessions, and these sessions usually span more than 3 years) in addition to real vs. fake samples (authentic speech vs. synthesized or imposter speech).
 Utilizing non-contemporaneous recordings is vital in avoiding underestimating within-speaker variability, as within-speaker variation tends to increase over time.

 The real vs. fake condition evaluates the system's ability to distinguish tokens from two distinct sources: real speech and deepfake speech.
-In this setup, we train two separate GMMs, one on real speech and one on fake speech.
+In this setup, we train two separate GMMs, one on real speech and one on fake speech\footnote{Note that GMMs used for LR computation in this study are trained separately for each speaker}.
 For each test token $x_1$, we compute a likelihood ratio as:

 By contrast, the S1 versus S2 condition compares recordings from the same speaker in different sessions.
 Here, we train one GMM on the S1 data and another on the S2 data, and calculate likelihood ratios between them: